A Dramatic Turn of Events

 “Nasael has set a new record at the Proving Grounds,” Garren told him.
 “He beat your old record by three and a half seconds.”

-“He’s issued an open challenge to anyone on the base to try to beat his time,” Baird added.
+“And he’s issued an open challenge to anyone on the base who thinks they can beat his time,” Baird added.
 “We all assumed you’d be up to the task once you returned.”

 “Three and a half seconds, huh?”
 Arus repeated with a frown.
-A month or so before leaving for Manwana, he had set a new record on the Del’Carjhal obstacle course.
+A month or so before leaving for Manwana, he'd set a new record on the Del’Carjhal obstacle course.
 It was a tough challenge that tested every aspect of a soldier’s physical and mental prowess on the battlefield.
 Arus’ previous time had been four minutes and twenty-two seconds with perfect accuracy and no penalty points.
-He had practiced the course nearly every day since being assigned to the base in order to achieve such a time.
-Shaving another three to four seconds off of his performance—especially after two months of downtime—was going to be difficult.
+Shaving another four seconds off of his performance—especially after two months of downtime—was going to be difficult.

 But a difficult challenge had never stopped Arus before.